59: Owen Jones (1809-74) and De La Rue

 Although Reynolds claimed to have been the first to decorate playing card backs, it was De La Rue who took it to a fine art, thanks to Owen Jones.
 Once the idea of decorative backs was established, all the other makers followed De La Rue's lead.
 This occurred mostly from 1862 onwards; I illustrate a few examples from other makers on page 14►

-Download “Owen Jones: his work and his legacy part 1 / part 2 / part 3 / part 4 / part 5 / part 6 / part 7” a fully illustrated guide to DLR backs from 1844 onwards, which were either by Owen Jones or inspired by him.
-Parts 4, 5 & 6 deal with colour variants of the identified designs and a presentation of the as yet unidentified designs by Jones and his co-workers.
-Part 7 deals with later designs for mostly round-cornered cards produced well after Jones's death.
-These pages will be subject to quite a bit of revision over the next few weeks in the light of the Clulow material.
+Download “Owen Jones: his work and his legacy part 1 / part 2 / part 3a / part 3b / part 4 / part 5a / part 5b / part 6 / part 7 / part 8”, a fully illustrated guide to DLR backs from 1844 onwards, which were either by Owen Jones or inspired by him.
+Parts 4 & 5 deal with colour variants of the identified designs; Part 6 presents those designs for which I only have a stock number.
+Part 7 is a presentation of the as yet unidentified designs by Jones and his co-workers.
+Part 8 deals with later designs for mostly round-cornered cards produced well after Jones's death.
+These pages will be undergoing regular revision, as new material comes to light.

 By Ken Lodge